46ra/minimal-triangle/README.md

-# minimal triangle
+# Minimal triangle
 ![preview](/images/preview.png)

 ## about
-*minimal triangle* is a minimalistic and experimental font which is created under restrictions: for any letter 𝑙 of Latin alphabet,
+*Minimal triangle* is a minimalistic and experimental font which is created under restrictions: for any letter 𝑙 of Latin alphabet,

-- the number of edges (resp. vertices) of 𝑙 must be as fewer as possible
+- the number of edges (vertices) of 𝑙 must be as fewer as possible
 - for any edge 𝑒 of 𝑙, 𝑒 must be inside of a right bottom isosceles right triangle
 - for any vertex 𝑣 of the triangle, for some edge 𝑒 of 𝑙, 𝑒 must touch 𝑣.